The following is a post from Jackie of Blessings Overflowing.

 c.
 Using a tight satin stitch (Zig-zag stitch set to a wide width and a narrow length), sew around the entire patch.
 Backstitch at the end.
 Stitch the side of the jeans back together (Turn the jeans inside out first.).

-Side note: If using a fabric other than blue jean material to make patches, I recommend a sturdy fabric such as corduroy or twill.
-If you use a decorative cotton fabric just be aware that children who make a hole in a pair of blue jeans are likely to make a hole in your decorative patch, too. :-)
+Side note: Use a sturdy fabric such as corduroy or twill to repair the jeans.
+If you use a decorative cotton fabric be aware that children who make a hole in a pair of blue jeans are likely to make a hole in your decorative patch too. 🙂

 Bonus Idea: Get Creative